YTushaar/band-name-generator/README.md

 # band-name-generator
-generates name of the band
+generates name of the band,
 based on name of the city and pet